erictepper/comment-transcriber-for-reddit/README.md

 #### To-do
 1. Fix bug where program fails where user has been deleted, but comment still exists.
-2. Format comment id numbers to be links to the comment.
-3. Create function that handles unordered/ordered list html parsing.
+2. Create function that handles unordered/ordered list html parsing.

 #### Credits